Why Do I Have Nightmares Every Night?

 - Systematic Desensitization.
 Uses gradual exposure to stressors in a nightmare.
 This is done to build coping methods and tolerance for feared situations.

 - Hypnosis.
-Helps by opening the affected person up to changing thoughts or behaviors in response to feared themes in nightmares.
+Helps with addressing thoughts or behaviors in response to feared themes in nightmares.

 - Self-Exposure Therapy.
 Allows the affected person to create a hierarchy of fears and confront each fear at their own pace.